-Limitations include the following:
+Restrictions include the following:

-- DBMS_STATS.RESTORE__STATS procedures cannot restore user-defined statistics. - Old versions of statistics are not stored when the ANALYZE command has been used for collecting statistics. - When you drop a table, workload information used by the auto-histogram gathering feature and saved statistics history used by the RESTORE__STATS procedures is lost.
-Without this data, these features do not function properly.
-To remove all rows from a table, and to restore these statistics with DBMS_STATS, use TRUNCATE instead of dropping and re-creating the same table.
+- DBMS STATS.RESTORE STATS procedures cannot restore user-defined statistics. - Old versions of statistics are not stored when the ANALYZE command has been used for collecting statistics. - Dropping a table removes the workload data used by the automatic histogram feature and the statistics history used by DBMS_STATS.RESTORE__STATS.
+Without this data, these features do not work properly.
+Therefore, to remove all rows from a table and repopulate it, Oracle recommends using TRUNCATE instead of dropping and re-creating the table.